PostgresApp/PostgresApp/README.md

-# Postgres.app
+# Postgres.app Version 2

-Postgres.app is the easiest way to get started with PostgreSQL on the Mac.
-Open the app, and you have a PostgreSQL server ready and awaiting new connections.
-Close the app, and the server shuts down.
+This is a complete rewrite of Postgres.app

+- Modern User Interface
+- Improved Error Messages & Status Reporting
+- Run Multiple Versions of PostgreSQL simultaneously
+- Written in Swift!

+If you are looking for the current/old version of Postgres.app, please switch to the pg9X branches!

+Most of this README is outdated and needs to be updated for the new version.

 ## Download

-The latest version is available from the [Postgres.app website](http://postgresapp.com/).
+You can download Postgres.app from the [Postgres.app website](http://postgresapp.com/).

 Older versions and pre-releases are available in the releases section on github.